 10. Sam Yo

 Ready for this one?
 In his 20’s, Sam Yo was a Buddhist monk.
 And if you don’t believe me, it’s right in his Instagram bio.
 How did I miss this?
+People magazine just wrote an article about his experience.

 Sam Yo was born in Thailand and raised in England.
 He’s steadily worked as an actor (you can see some clips in his Instagram feed).